How to Grow Basil and

-There are over a 100 basil varieties in existence, but sweet basil is probably one of the most well known or common.
+There are over a 100 basil varieties in existence, but sweet basil is probably one of the most well known or common basil plants.

-Learning how to grow basil will not only save you money, but help add more depth of flavor to many of your favorite dishes.
+And learning how to grow basil will not only save you money, but will help to add more depth of flavor to many of your favorite dishes.

-You can pick fresh young basil leaves whenever you desire or need to, although it is important to remove flowers as soon as buds appear to avoid bitter tasting basil leaves.
+You can pick fresh young basil leaves whenever you desire or need to, although it's important to remove flowers as soon as buds start to appear to avoid bitter tasting basil leaves.

 Before pruning basil, wait until your basil plant is about 6 inches in height.
 You can then pinch off the tip of the plant right above a set of leaves.

-Pruning basil or harvesting leaves from the top encourages the plant to grow from the sides and also encourages a bushier, thicker plant.
+Pruning basil or harvesting leaves from the top encourages the plant to grow from the sides and also encourages a bushier and thicker plant.

 Storing basil in your refrigerator can cause leaves to turn black, so it is best to store your fresh basil by placing stems in a jar of water for a few days.
 Also, keep basil out of direct sunlight.